Eloquencere/Digital-Design-Algorithms/Ideas.md

 * Convert maxterm to minterm
 * Make the code work for don't care conditions
 * Convert SOP to POS (cannonical form)

+Implementing logic functions using mux and demux, & state machines & sr to jk conversion